James Skalski: College career

 As a freshman in 2016, Skalski had 14 tackles, with eight tackles coming on special teams plays.
 He recorded 37 tackles, including two tackles for loss as a sophomore while starting two games.
 Skalski redshirted the 2018 season after sustaining an injury in preseason practice.
 Due to a new NCAA rule, he was able to return at the end of the season while keeping his redshirt and helped Clemson win the national championship.
 As a redshirt junior in 2019, Skalski was second on the team with 105 tackles, including 7.5 for loss, as well as 4.5 sacks, four pass breakups, a forced fumble, and a fumble recovery.
 He was named to the All-ACC Academic Team.
 In the 2020 College Football Playoff National Championship against LSU, he had six tackles, a sack and a pass breakup, but was ejected due to a targeting penalty.

 Coming into his senior season, Skalski was named to the Butkus Award watchlist.
 He focused on improving his diet by cutting out junk food and lowering his sugar intake.
 On October 24, 2020, Skalski missed the game against Syracuse with a groin injury during practice.
 After an MRI revealed more significant damage which required surgery, he was ruled out for several weeks.
 Skalski returned in the win against Pittsburgh on November 28.
-He was ejected in the Sugar Bowl for targeting after lowering his helmet into the body of Justin Fields in the second quarter of a 49-28 loss to Ohio State.
+He was ejected in the Sugar Bowl for targeting after lowering his helmet into the body of Justin Fields in the second quarter of a 49–28 loss to Ohio State.

+College statistics

 Professional career

 Skalski signed with the Indianapolis Colts as an undrafted free agent on May 13, 2022.
 He was released from the Colts on August 31, 2022.